Acknowledgement of IMLS Support

 All work products resulting from IMLS funding should be distributed for free or at cost unless we have given you written approval for another arrangement.
 We expect you to ensure that final peer-reviewed manuscripts resulting from research conducted under an award are made available in a manner that permits the public to access, read, download, and analyze the work without charge.

-What do I need to know about research data produced with IMLS support?
+What do I need to know about digital assets produced with IMLS support?

-Your project budget may include the costs of preparing the data for public release and for making the data publicly available, as long as these activities are undertaken and the costs are incurred during the grant award period.
-In your final report to IMLS, you will be required to identify where your data have been deposited and can be accessed by the public
+Your project budget may include the costs of preparing the data for public release and for making the data publicly available.
+In your final report to IMLS, you will be required to identify where your data has been deposited and can be accessed by the public.

 We recognize that data sharing may be complicated or limited in some cases by institutional policies; local Institutional Review Board (IRB) rules; and local, state, and federal laws and regulations, including those protecting confidentiality and personal privacy.
 The rights and privacy of people who participate in IMLS-supported research must be protected at all times.
 Thus, data intended for broader use should be free of anything that could lead to disclosure of the identity of individual participants.
 You should identify and explain the reasons for any limitations in your data management plan.

-For the purposes of this section, “data” is defined consistent with OMB circular A-110.
-We reserve a royalty-free, worldwide, nonexclusive, and irrevocable right to: (1) obtain, reproduce, publish or otherwise use the data first produced under a grant; and (2) authorize others to receive, reproduce, publish, or otherwise use such data for Federal purposes.
+For the purposes of this section, “data” is defined consistent with OMB guidance (please see 2 CFR 200.315).
+We reserve a royalty-free, worldwide, nonexclusive, and irrevocable right to: (1) obtain, reproduce, publish or otherwise use the data first produced under a grant; and (2) authorize others to receive, reproduce, publish, or otherwise use such data for federal purposes.